table1/framework-site/content/collections/blog/welcome-to-framework.md

   - announcement
   - getting-started
 ---
-We're excited to introduce **Framework** — a comprehensive data management and project scaffolding system designed for reproducible data analysis workflows in R.
+We're excited to introduce **Framework**: a comprehensive data management and project scaffolding system designed for reproducible data analysis workflows in R.

 ## Why Framework?